FTLam11/fronk-tolks/README.md

 # Agenda

 ## 1. Why should we care about testing?
+## 2. Bruh, testing is for fools
+## 3. Aaaaaaaah shiiiiiiiet, I was just kidding, can you show me how to test pls?

-## 1. We should care about testing because...
+## 1. We should care about testing?

+### The quick and dirty

 Testing comes in many different flavors and applications: